csanhouidi/Shell-scripting/README.md

-# Shell-scripting
-Project: Automated Web Application Deployment
-# Script to deploy a simple web application on Ubuntu using Nginx
+# Shell-scripting :Deploy a simple web application on Ubuntu using Nginx

 ## Prerequisites
 - An Ubuntu server